garlic shelf life

 What Is The Best Way To Store Garlic?

-The older generations knew very well how to store garlic in the pantry to keep it good and usable throughout the year.
+The older generations knew very well how to keep garlic bulbs in the pantry to keep them good and usable throughout the year.
 There are a few quality tips to follow, and you are free to fill the pantry with a month-long supply of garlic.

 Tip 1: Choose darker and cooler spaces

-Always choose darker places and cooler temperatures.
+Always choose darker places and cooler temperatures for individual unpeeled garlic cloves.
 This does not mean a refrigerator, but rather a more convenient pantry with a slightly lower room temperature.

 Tip 2: Keep it away from heat or moisture